aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/index.md

 title: Framework
 ---

-## The Infrastructure Running the AraongOS Protocol
+## The Infrastructure Running the Araong OSx Protocol

 The Aragon OSx protocol is composed of **framework-related contracts** creating and managing the **core contracts**.
 This includes the